codefuse-ai/Awesome-Code-LLM/README.md

 - "How LLMs Aid in UML Modeling: An Exploratory Study with Novice Analysts" [2024-04] [[paper](https://arxiv.org/abs/2404.17739)]

 - "Leveraging Large Language Models for Software Model Completion: Results from Industrial and Public Datasets" [2024-06] [[paper](https://arxiv.org/abs/2406.17651)]

+- "Studying and Benchmarking Large Language Models For Log Level Suggestion" [2024-10] [[paper](https://arxiv.org/abs/2410.08499)]

+- "A Model Is Not Built By A Single Prompt: LLM-Based Domain Modeling With Question Decomposition" [2024-10] [[paper](https://arxiv.org/abs/2410.09854)]

 ### Requirement Engineering